Liz Truss must fix self-inflicted ‘mess’ after IMF warning, says Keir Starmer

 The Labour leader said the extraordinary intervention showed “just what a mess the government have made of the economy” saying the market turmoil was “self-inflicted wound” caused by chancellor Kwasi Kwarteng’s mini-Budget.

-“I can’t emphasis enough just how bad the situation the government has caused,” he told LBC.
-“The government has got to respond to this.
-They’ve got to set out … how they’re going to fix the problems they’ve made.
-They’ve got to do it urgently.”
+He told LBC that Mr Truss and Mr Kwarteng should urgently set out “how they’re going to fix the problems they’ve made” after the mini-Budget “shambles”.

-Sir Keir said his own variable-rate mortgage had seen his payments go up by “a few hundred pounds” a month, and said his sister, a care worker, was now “really struggling” to pay her bills.
+Sir Keir said his own variable-rate mortgage had seen payments go up by “a few hundred pounds” a month, and said many people were now “worried sick” about their mortgages.

 “They have lost control of the economy, and for what?
 To give tax breaks to people at the top.
 It’s unacceptable,” the Labour leader added.